 3) Santa Fe Mountain Adventures

-Georges and Sue Mally offer guided Santa Fe Mountain Adventures in approachable variety packages to delight and host guests of all types.
+Georges and Sue Mally offer guided Santa Fe mountain adventures in approachable variety packages to delight and host guests of all types.
 Passionate history buff, Georges, leads most of the tours and his delight for the outdoors and continuing curiosity of Native American culture and history is infectious and evident on any of these artfully planned tours.

 Year-round tours include:

-Scenic Diablo Canyon Jeep Tours over Don Juan Oñate’s 1598 original caravan road through sand, snow or slush, depending on the season.
-This 2.5 hour wilderness experience in authentic Swiss Army vehicles is the perfect historical, nature tour for multi-generational groups with a little something for everyone.
+Scenic Diablo Canyon Jeep Tours over Don Juan Oñate’s 1598 original caravan road through sand, snow, or slush, depending on the season.
+This 2.5-hour wilderness experience in authentic Swiss Army vehicles is the perfect historical, nature tour for multi-generational groups with a little something for everyone.
 History buffs will love hearing about the 1887 Santa Fe to Antonito railroad and hiking trails that served as routes between major cities of the era.
-Amateur rock climbing for both little and big kids, arroyo exploration, and short hiking stops will give you a beautifully rounded experience of the canyon.
+Amateur rock climbing for both little and big kids, arroyo exploration, and short hiking stops will give you a beautifully rounded out experience of the canyon.
 This tour is short enough so you can still fit in other activities afterward.

 Wild horse sighting at Santa Domingo and San Felipe Pueblos.
-These majestic animals can be spotted galloping in groups of three to 20.
+These majestic animals can be spotted galloping in groups of three to twenty.
 Though you may see all kinds of other wild animals here, Sue Mally says that the wild horse sightings are especially awe inspiring.
 “It’s just so neat to see those amazing animals out there on their own surviving free and wild.”
 Understanding the history of the petrified wood forest and Ball Ranch area are other high points.

-Guided, historical hiking tours through La Cieneguilla Petroglyph site are a great way to learn about this ancient rock art and hike beautiful bluffs.
+Guided, historical hiking tours through the La Cieneguilla Petroglyph site are a great way to learn about this ancient rock art and hike beautiful bluffs.

 The Plaza Blanca tour near Abiquiu is the legendary “White Place” coined by inspired Georgia O’Keefe who featured these spacey rock formations in some of her work.

-Plucking through serene snow on snowshoes or cross country ski tours through the Sangre de Cristo Mountains near Santa Fe’s ski basin is a must do.
+Plucking through serene snow on snowshoes or cross-country ski tours through the Sangre de Cristo Mountains near Santa Fe’s ski basin is a must do.
 Brilliant blue skies, pure white snow, and whispering aspens make this a magical and special experience.

-Higher up, longer tours offer 360 degree views of greater Santa Fe amidst thick Douglas firs on invigorating trails.
+Higher up, longer tours offer 360-degree views of greater Santa Fe amidst thick Douglas firs on invigorating trails.
 All tours with Santa Fe Mountain Adventures are tailored to the client’s unique expectations, heart’s desire, and exercise abilities.